Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Geometry of involutions in

 \section{Geometry of involutions in $\pgl_2(\bF)\simeq \so_3(\bF)$}

-Let $G \simeq \pgl_2(\GF)\simeq\so_3(\GF)$, where $\GF$ is a finite field of odd characteristic $p$.
-This is the most basic of all groups of Lie type, and for that reason it is very tightly built in the black box setting.
-We shall see that actions of involutions from $G$ control properties of every facet of the structure of the group and its Lie algebra.
-Involutions are multifunctional: they act as pointers to tori in the group $G$, to toric subalgebras in the Lie algebra $\lie =\Lie(G)$ of $G$, to points and to lines in the projective plane associated with $\lie$ as $\GF$-vector space, and they control the polarity in this plane.
+Let $X = \pgl_2(\bF)\simeq\so_3(\bF)$, where $\bF$ is a finite field of odd characteristic.
+In this section, we see that actions of involutions from $X$ control properties of every facet of the structure of the group and its Lie algebra.
+Involutions are multifunctional: they act as pointers to tori in the group $X$, to toric subalgebras in the Lie algebra $\lie =\Lie(X)$ of $X$, to points and to lines in the projective plane associated with $\lie$ as $\bF$-vector space, and they control the canonical polarity on $P$.